Last updated 07/18/2025

 See this list for examples

 4. There is a concept in Christian culture called the End Times.
-As its name suggests, it has to do with the end of our entire physical reality, but it also has a list of supposed prophecies that will be fufilled first.
+As its name suggests, it has to do with the end of our entire physical reality, but it also has a list of supposed prophecies that will be fulfilled first.
 Christians who buy into this idea rely on a lot of conspiracy theory style methods.

 Uncritical examples